Microservice Startup Template

-- Internal Gateway is used for communication of microservices internally.
-We found it useful to access to other microservices over an API Gateway.
+- Internal Gateway is used for the communication of microservices internally.
+We found it useful to access other microservices over an API Gateway.
 Details and alternatives will be discussed.

 - There are four microservices coming with the solution (you can split existing ones and add new ones);